BAS Cybersecurity

 Network Support Technician, Certificate

-The Network Support Technician Certificate is a 1-year, 15-credit certificate that addresses addresses the design, configuration, support, documentation and troubleshooting of local, wide area and cloud-based networks.
-This certificate can stack into both the AAS-T and BAS degree.
+The Network Support Technician Certificate is a 1-year, 15-credit certificate that addresses the design, configuration, support, documentation, and troubleshooting of local, wide area, and cloud-based networks.
+This certificate can stack into both the AAS-T and BAS degrees.

 Focus Areas: